gvx/Lady/README.md

 provided.
 If absent, `class.name` will be used instead.
 The name of the class should be a string that contains a valid Lua identifier.

+Names starting with an underscore are reserved and cannot be used for Lady.
+Similarly, when using Slither, nested classnames (like `"foods.Cake"`) are not supported.
+If you have classes with these kinds of names, provide a custom classname to `lady.register_class`.

 This function returns `class`, so it can be used as a decorator.

 ###`lady.save_all(filename, ...)`